-The threat landscape for cyber risk is continually evolving and new vulnerabilities are continually being identified across all aspects of the technology spectrum.
+The cyber threat landscape is continually evolving and new vulnerabilities are continually being identified across all aspects of the technology spectrum.
 As a member of the financial services industry, our organization is exposed to threat agents looking for technical weakness and exploitable vulnerabilities.
-Our goal is to maintain processes and a resilient technological environment that can sustain our products and services in meeting the needs our clients.
-The impact of a cyber-incident could have material consequences for our organization and our clients including loss of system availability, loss of data or data integrity, breaches or distribution of confidential information, as well as impacts to our overall reputation and brand.
+A cyber-incident has the potential to result in material consequences for our organization and our clients including loss of system availability, loss of data or data integrity, breaches or distribution of confidential information, as well as impacts to our overall reputation and brand.
+Our goal is to maintain strong control processes and a resilient technological environment that can safeguard our systems and client information.

-To mitigate and manage our exposure to cyber risks, our organization has implemented a security risk management program with both governance and operational components, including training and awareness at all levels.
+To mitigate and manage our exposure to a cyber breach, our organization has implemented a security risk management program with both governance and operational components, including training and awareness at all levels.
 Our internal technology governance has been designed to meet both regulatory requirements and industry best practices.
 Our program is designed to protect systems with consideration of confidentiality, integrity, and availability of information.
 Key activities include monitoring our systems for events to detect and prevent system intrusions, as well as conducting scans of the internal and external environments to identify and remediate vulnerabilities.
 Along with an extensive business continuity management program, we continually assess our cyber security program to ensure we continue to be well-positioned to meet the needs of our business and clients.